How Do I Crate Train My Puppy?

 Regular potty breaks are crucial during crate training to prevent accidents inside the crate.
 Puppies have small bladders and limited control over their bathroom habits, so it's important to take them outside for bathroom breaks frequently.
 As a general rule, puppies should be taken out to eliminate shortly after eating, drinking, playing, and waking up from naps.
 Establishing a consistent routine for potty breaks will help your puppy associate certain times with bathroom breaks and reduce the likelihood of accidents in the crate.

-Exercise and
+and Playtime

 In addition to feeding and potty breaks, it's important to incorporate exercise and playtime into your puppy's daily routine.
 Regular physical activity helps to burn off excess energy and promotes overall well-being.
-Engage in interactive play sessions, go for walks, or provide mental stimulation through puzzle toys.
+Engage in interactive sessions, go for walks, or provide mental stimulation through puzzle toys.
 By ensuring that your puppy gets enough exercise and playtime outside of their crate, you can help prevent boredom and restlessness while they are confined.

 Using Positive Reinforcement